Cognigy/Documentation/docs/en/docs/live-agent/settings/labels.md

 They can be used to create custom workflows, to make conversations easier to identify, filter, and organize.

+Only Administrators and Supervisors can create, edit, and delete Labels.

 ## Label Fields and Settings

 A Label consists of the following fields and settings, which are chosen when creating a Label and can be updated later when editing a Label.